SrijanBadhya/Debsoc/Running the PES Debsoc.md

 There isn't much 'risk'.
 - People won't straight up complain to the PES management about this.
-- It can't be sensational enough for a mass forward unless there's a video recording or something, and that's easily preventable.
+- It can't possibly be sensational enough for a mass forward unless there's a video recording or something, and that's easily preventable.
 - The worst that could happen is people joking about it with their friends from out of debsoc, and that's just free marketing.
 - Through many debates people already know that the debsoc usually debates serious topics, so this won't make the entire soc look unserious.
 - Even if the motion ends up in the hands of PES management, they wouldn't care enough to give serious consequences.
 Our feminism motions about sex positivity and regretting the stigmatization of hookup culture are riskier.